fiendblooded/BlomboAI/README.md

 - **6-Digit Code Input** - Separate squares for each character with auto-focus
 - **Smooth Animations** - Modern transitions and hover effects
 - **Mobile Responsive** - Works great on all devices

+## 📸 Images via Cloudinary

+When a participant uploads a photo, the client compresses to ~512px and submits a `data:` URL.
+The API uploads it to Cloudinary and stores the returned `secure_url` in MongoDB.
+If you pass an external http(s) URL, it is stored as-is.

 Core flows